3 Things You Didn’t Know About Real MilkRead more

 Learn more about the protein in milk.

-Fact #3: Milk Contains Potassium, a Nutrient Missing in Many Americans’ Diets
+Fact #3: Milk is Also the Top Source of Potassium, a Nutrient Missing in Many Americans’ Diets

 Just how much potassium is found in milk?
-Each 8-ounce glass of milk has as much potassium as a small banana and contains 10 percent your daily recommended amount.
+Each 8-ounce glass of milk has as much potassium as a small banana.
 Potassium helps regulate the balance of fluids in your body and plays a critical role in maintaining a healthy blood pressure.

 Fact #4: Nearly Half of Americans Get Their Vitamin D From Milk